-“It’s over,” Ayxin sneered at the man’s arrogance, she would break his will yet.
-“Do you yield?
-If you refuse, Golos will make that girl wish she were never alive.
-You know the depraved appetite of the dragon-kind, do you not?
-Your niece, she appears to be a fertile female, no?"
+"It's over," Ayxin sneered at the man's arrogance.
+She would break his will yet.
+"Do you yield?
+Golos will make that girl wish she were never alive if you refuse.
+You know the depraved appetite of the Dragon-kind, do you not?
+Your niece appears to be a fertile female, no?"

-The human warrior grimly watched as his niece skidded across the sodden ground like a rag-doll.
-The girl landed shoulder first, then sledged onward for several meters before coming to rest in the mud.
+The human warrior grimly watched as his niece skidded across the ground like a rag-doll.
+The girl landed shoulder first, then sledged onward for several meters before resting in the mud.

 Ayxin studied Jun's expression carefully, watching his jaws set, his eyes growing bloodier by the second.